 - Landscape and built form character areas to be based on the evidence and analysis earlier in this document - Reinforce character and community focus with built design response to green space and opportunities for higher density development, roof terraces, balconies etc. in appropriate locations - Integration of roofscape in long distance views.
-The surrounding woodland and proposed landscape will break up rooflines as ridges will be set below and amongst the site's green infrastructure - · Building materials and their colour will be typical of Lewes' townscape.
+The surrounding woodland and proposed landscape will break up rooflines as ridges will be set below and amongst the site's green infrastructure - Building materials and their colour will be typical of Lewes' townscape - Use of sustainable construction techniques and low/zero carbon measures where possible.